FredrickOdondi/CoreShare/CHAT_WITH_CORI_USER_GUIDE.md

 Cori: "Would you like to add any additional technical specifications like CUDA cores or clock speeds?"
 You: "It has 8704 CUDA cores and a boost clock of 1.71 GHz"
 Cori: "Thanks!
 I'm creating your listing now..."

+### Managing Rentals

+When you need to stop an active rental, you can have a conversation like this:

+You: "Stop my GPU rental"
+Cori: "I found you have one active rental.
+Would you like me to stop it now?"
+You: "Yes, please"
+Cori: "Successfully stopped rental #42.
+Final cost: $12.50."

+If you have multiple active rentals:

+You: "Stop my GPU rental"
+Cori: "You have multiple active rentals.
+Please specify which one you'd like to stop:
+- Rental #42: GPU ID 15
+- Rental #43: GPU ID 21"
+You: "Stop rental #42"
+Cori: "Successfully stopped rental #42.
+Final cost: $12.50."

+### Theme Customization

+To change the application theme:

+You: "I prefer dark mode"
+Cori: "Theme preference updated.
+You can toggle back anytime by asking me to switch the theme."

+You: "Switch to light mode"
+Cori: "Theme preference updated to light mode.
+Let me know if you'd like to switch back to dark mode."

+## Performance Features

+Chat with Cori has been optimized for a fast, responsive experience:

+### Response Caching

+Cori remembers answers to common questions:
+- Frequently asked questions receive instant responses
+- Technical information and platform details are cached for quick access
+- Cache refreshes periodically to ensure information stays current

+### Smart Data Loading

+Cori efficiently accesses only the data needed to answer your questions:
+- Background processing keeps the interface responsive
+- Database information is retrieved in optimal batches
+- Performance monitoring ensures consistent response times

+### Debounced Messaging

+The system prevents accidental rapid-fire messages:
+- No more duplicate responses if you accidentally click "Send" twice
+- Messages are processed in a queue to maintain conversation flow
+- The interface remains responsive even during complex queries

 ## Troubleshooting